captaincode0/linio-challenge/README.md

 ## Learning

-- TypeScript: No idea, but i know Flow from facebook and i now use with babeljs.
+- TypeScript: No idea, but i know Flow from facebook and i now use with babeljs, i learned by using this [documentation](http://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

 ## Results